Rahul K. P.: Youth

 Rahul represented the India under-17 team which participated in the 2017 FIFA U-17 World Cup for which India was the host nation.
-He made his debut in the U-17 World Cup on 6 October 2022 in a 3–0 loss against United States.
+He made his debut in the U-17 World Cup on 6 October 2022 in a 3–0 loss against the United States.
 Rahul later went on to play for the India under-20 team and the India under-23 team.

 Senior

 On 20 September 2022, Rahul was named in India's squad for the Hung Tinh Friendly football tournament in Vietnam.
 He made his first senior appearance for India on 24 September 2022 in a 1–1 draw against Singapore by coming as a substitute for Ashique Kuruniyan in the 68th minute.
+He was a member of the Indian team for the 2022 Asian Games.
+He was the only goal scorer in a 1-5 loss against China.

 Personal life

-In May 2021, Rahul was signed as the first ever South-Indian brand ambassador of MyFitness, India's first U.S.FDA Registered Peanut Butter brand.
+In May 2021, Rahul was signed as the first ever South-Indian brand ambassador of MyFitness, India's first U.S. FDA registered Peanut Butter brand.

 Style of play

 Rahul primarily plays as a right-winger and can be also deployed as a left-winger.
 He is naturally right-footed and is known for his speed, explosiveness, dribbling and work rate.
 Rahul has also been deployed as a striker on several games.